eZanmoto/dock/README.md

 * `--init`: This "ensures the usual responsibilities of an init system, such as reaping zombie processes, are performed inside the created container."

+#### Extended environment flag

+`dock run-in` allows providing the name of the environment with an `-env:` suffix.
+This is somewhat unconventional and may be considered inconsistent with the established conventions for the layout of UNIX commands and their arguments.
+Furthermore, it goes against the Pythonic principle that is adopted by many developers of having "one way to do it."
+While all of this is true, the practicality of the approach is that it may improve the readability of `dock` usage in scripts.
+Consider the following:

+    dock run-in build cargo build
+    dock run-in test.build sh -c 'npm i && npm run build'

+While this on its own may not be considered too unreadable, the readability may be improved with the `-env:` suffix, which highlights `test.build` as the name of an environment, and delineates between the "context" of the command (the part before the `:`), and the command to be run in the containerised environment:

+    dock run-in build-env: cargo build
+    dock run-in test.build-env: sh -c 'npm i && npm run build'

+Note that other approaches, like the use of line splitting in shell scripts, may be used to achieve equivalent results using more conventional means:

+    dock run-in build \
+        cargo build

+    dock run-in test.build \
+        sh -c 'npm i && npm run build'

 ### `dock shell`

 `dock shell` has the same behaviour as `dock run-in`, but instead of running a